 FAQ

-- Make them feel secure.
-Counter their possible fears by explaining that there will be no day-to-day changes, and their routines will be the same.
+- Make them feel secure by explaining that their daily routines will remain unchanged.

 FAQOther Questions